ddd-by-examples/all-things-cqrs/README.md

 After a successful Withdraw command, a withdrawal should be seen in a result from list of withdrawals query.
 ```

-Hence there is a need to some **synchronization** mechanism that makes sure state for commands and queries is consistent.
+Hence there is a need for some **synchronization** that makes state for commands and queries consistent.

 Let's agree on a color code for commands, queries and synchronization.
 It will make our drawings consistent.